Erastuskanyatta/working-with-the-database/index.md

 // $sql conditions which will be displayed after clicking save button if($sql == true)
 {
- echo "records saved successfully";
+ echo "Records saved";
 }
 else
 {
- echo "Records saved  unsuccessfully";
+ echo "Records not saved  ";
 }

 ?>